chef/automate/components/automate-chef-io/content/docs/ldap.md

 >
 > Login error.

-In the logs (`journalctl -u chef-automate`), you'll find a line from `automate-dex.default` like this -- note that for readability, the timestamp and service name has been removed from this example log):
+In the logs (`journalctl -u chef-automate`), you will find a line from `automate-dex.default` like this -- note that for readability, the timestamp and service name has been removed from this example log):

 ```text